neetneha/Snake-Game/README.md

 Language Used - Java Core
-concept Used - Swing, AWT & Basic Java Concepts
+Concept Used - Swing, AWT & Basic Java Concepts
 IDE Used - NetBeans